RESEARCH STARTER

 Namibia has distinguished itself in track-and-field events at the Olympics and other international events.
 One of the nation's most famous athletes is Frankie Fredericks, who received silver medals at the 1992 and 1996 Summer Olympics, as well as at the 1998 Commonwealth Games.

 Mass media in Namibia are among the freest on the African continent, with a vibrant opposition press.
-The government operates its own daily newspaper, the New Era, but there are privately owned newspapers not only in English (including the Namibia Economist), but also in Afrikaans (Die Republikein), German (Allgemeine Zeitung), and Oshiwambo (The Namibian).
+The government operates their own daily newspaper, the New Era, but there are privately owned newspapers not only in English (including the Namibia Economist), but also in Afrikaans (Die Republikein), German (Allgemeine Zeitung), and Oshiwambo (The Namibian).
 Broadcast media include the state-owned Namibian Broadcasting Corporation (NBC) as well as several privately owned television and radio stations.

 Holidays: Namibia's national holiday is Independence Day (March 21), celebrating gaining independence in 1990 from South Africa.
 As a predominantly Christian nation, Namibia also celebrates religious holidays such as Christmas and Easter.
 Heroes' Day, celebrated on August 26, commemorates the beginning of the country's war for independence, and Africa Day, observed on May 25, celebrates the founding of the Organization of African Unity (OAU) in 1963.
 Other public holidays include Workers' Day (May 1), Cassinga Day (May 4), Human Rights Day (December 10), and Family/Goodwill Day (December 26).